dthain/compilers-fa23/encoder.md

 ## Turning In

 Be sure to `git add` and `git commit` all of your source files to your repository.
 (Don't add object files, executables files, or anything else that is built from source files.)
 Then review the [General Instructions for Turning In](general.md).
-Make sure that your code is tagged as a release named `encode`.
+Make sure that your code is tagged as a release named `encoder`.

 **This assignment is due on Thursday, August 31st at 11:59PM  Late assignments are not accepted.**